Giuseppe Rizza: Juventus

 Rizza went through the Juventus youth system, and after graduating, was sold to Juve Stabia in the former Italian Serie C1 in a co-ownership deal.
 In June 2008, he returned to Juventus for €50,000, however, along with several other youth players, he was loaned out to Serie B teams.
-Rizza, along with Francesco Volpe, who was sold on co-ownership deals to A.S.
+Rizza and Francesco Volpe were sold in co-ownership deals to A.S.
 Livorno Calcio.
-At the time, the team had recently been relegated to Serie B following a poor Serie A campaign.
-Rizza made 7 league appearances for Livorno during the 2008–09 Serie B campaign.
+At the time, the team had recently been relegated to Serie B. Rizza made 7 league appearances for Livorno during the 2008–09 Serie B campaign.

 A.S.
 Livorno

-Rizza was sold permanently by Juventus in June 2009, for an undisclosed fee, with Juventus profiting €86,000.
-Upon his permanent transfer to Livorno, Rizza was loaned out to A.C.
+In June 2008, Rizza was permanently sold to Livorno by Juventus for an undisclosed fee, with Juventus profiting €86,000.
+Upon his transfer to Livorno, Rizza was loaned out to A.C.
 Arezzo in July.

 Death

-Giuseppe Rizza died in Catania, Italy, on 6 July 2020, at the age of 33.
-His death was due to complications from a ruptured brain aneurysm.
+Rizza died in Catania, Italy, on 6 July 2020 due to complications from a ruptured brain aneurysm, he was 33.